 Bitcoin investing: Why structure matters

-While the two structures have several differences, the big one is price behavior.
+While the two structures have several differences, the big one is price behaviour.
 ETFs can create and redeem shares intraday for the underlying asset(s), allowing the fund to track net asset value (NAV) closely.
 Closed-end funds have a net-asset value as well, but can trade at a substantial premium or discount to NAV for prolonged periods of time.
 On average, closed-end funds trade at a discount – something academics coined as the “closed-end puzzle.”
 What does this mean in the context of Bitcoin?

 When an ETF purchases a basket of securities, the investor owns that basket of securities.
 Closed-ended funds add an additional layer as investors are actually purchasing a company that owns the securities.
 From an investor’s perspective, you now are subject to two price returns – that of the underlying assets of the closed-end fund and the closed-end fund itself.